COLLABORATIONS

 BY hADI fALAPISHI

-To celebrate the start of The Great Elephant Migration, Hadi Falapishi created 100 paintings, sculptures, and other fanciful objects that coexist with and comment on the one-hundred strong elephant herd.
+To celebrate the start of coast-to-coast Great Elephant Migration, Hadi Falapishi created 100 paintings, sculptures, and other fanciful objects that coexist with and comment on the one-hundred strong elephant herd.
 Pulling together the ambivalence of being excited and scared of arriving in a new place, through an inversion of the notion of migration, he shifts the focus to the crowd receiving the new arrival.
 SEARCHERS explores themes of acceptance and curiosity, animating the act of looking, searching, and revealing the unknown with a sense of misplacement.

 VOILE TOILE/TOILE VOILE